CSYSI/UDCNet/README.md

-# UDCNet
-United Domain Cognition Network for Salient Object Detection in Optical Remote Sensing Images
+# [TGRS 2024] United Domain Cognition Network for Salient Object Detection in Optical Remote Sensing Images

 Our work has been accepted for TGRS 2024.
 The code has already been open sourced.